Track 12: CT Passenger Stations, SO

 SOUTH BRITAIN [NYNH&H, c1915]

-This flag stop probably debuted around 1915.
+This flag stop in the town of Southbury probably debuted around 1915.
 It was not on the list of stations when the NY&NE opened the extension to the Hudson River in 1881 and it is neither on their real estate maps for 1886, revised in some cases to 1889, nor on any of the system maps we have from 1889 to 1895.
 The newspaper in late in 1880 said of the stations in this town that the SOUTHBURY depot had been centrally positioned so as to serve that village, Woodbury and South Britain, but that the inconvenient location chosen "will probably discommode all of them."
 Rockey, writing in 1892, says the only stops in this town were POMPERAUG VALLEY, aka SOUTHBURY, and SOUTHFORD.
 The first mention of a depot here in any of the sources is in 1917 as a flag stop and it is still listed as such for four daily trains each way on our 1923 timetable, probably abandoned thereafter with the cutbacks of 1925.
 We have its location as being just north of I-84 at the Ichabod Rd. overpass.
 The 1915 val map shows the station standing on the south side of the track.
 If you look closely at both of these shots, you can see that there is no rear wall in this unusual shelter.
 Also noteworthy is the paddle mechanism that was raised to notify the train that there was a passenger waiting.
 [REFS: DN/11/24/1880/??; DN/12/01/1880/??; DN/07/27/1881/01; PTH418.1907.??: no; PTH1917: yes; D139; R2.782]

-This flag stop probably debuted around 1915.
+This flag stop in the town of Southbury probably debuted around 1915.
 It was not on the list of stations when the NY&NE opened the extension to the Hudson River in 1881 and it is neither on their real estate maps for 1886, revised in some cases to 1889, nor on any of the system maps we have from 1889 to 1895.
 The newspaper in late in 1880 said of the stations in this town that the SOUTHBURY depot had been centrally positioned so as to serve that village, Woodbury and South Britain, but that the inconvenient location chosen "will probably discommode all of them."
 Rockey, writing in 1892, says the only stops in this town were POMPERAUG VALLEY, aka SOUTHBURY, and SOUTHFORD.
 The first mention of a depot here in any of the sources is in 1917 as a flag stop and it is still listed as such for four daily trains each way on our 1923 timetable, probably abandoned thereafter with the cutbacks of 1925.
 We have its location as being just north of I-84 at the Ichabod Rd. overpass.
 The 1915 val map shows the station standing on the south side of the track.
 If you look closely at both of these shots, you can see that there is no rear wall in this unusual shelter.
 Also noteworthy is the paddle mechanism that was raised to notify the train that there was a passenger waiting.
 [REFS: DN/11/24/1880/??; DN/12/01/1880/??; DN/07/27/1881/01; PTH418.1907.??: no; PTH1917: yes; D139; R2.782]

 SOUTH CHESTER [> CHESTER2]